borntofrappe/game-development/03 Breakout/README.md

 end
 ```

-This also makes rather easier to implement the feature behind the locked brick.
+This makes it rather easier to implement the feature behind the locked brick.
 If the flag is set to true, do not destroy the item.
 Else go ahead.
 I also decided to change the tier and color for the locked brick, to have it immediately destroyed (otherwise the feature would be annoyingly long).

 ```lua
 if lockedFlag then